 Those eligible for Veteran Benefits who have been admitted to an approved degree program can be certified to the U.S. Department of Veterans Affairs.
 This process must be initiated by the student through the Registrar's Office.
-For more details, contact the Registrar's Office at 817.923-1921, ext.
-2000 or registrar@swbts.edu.
+For more details, contact the Registrar's Office at (817) 921.8820 or registrar@swbts.edu.